-Harvest strategy control rules (DPRID, 2020 b&c) dictate the management response to performance of the fishery against established indicators.
+Harvest strategy control rules (DPRID, 2020 c&d) dictate the management response to performance of the fishery against established indicators.
 While this Harvest Strategy has only recently been revised, it builds on the previous Harvest Strategy which has proven effective.